 We must be vigilant and forward thinking about the issues of solid waste, transportation, resource conservation and environmental impressions.
 Our work is ongoing with enhanced efforts this year.

 Mt.
 Bachelor is proud to introduce a carpool initiative for the 2016-17 winter season.
 Every Saturday and Sunday we are pleased to provide premiere, up front parking to the first 50 cars at West Village that are filled with four (4) or more people.
 Grab your friends and family, load up the car and head to Mt.
 Bachelor for a weekend of skiing and riding!

 A majority of the buildings at Mt.
-Bachelor now have LEDs, or light emitting diodes, are a technology that allows for extremely energy efficient and extremely long-lasting light bulbs.
-LEDs are just starting to hit the consumer market in a big (read affordable) way and still cost quite a bit more than even CFLs, but use even less energy and last even longer.
+Bachelor including the Mountain Gateway, West Village Lodge, Sunrise Lodge, Receiving, the Nordic Center and our Maintenance building, are equipped with LEDs, or light emitting diodes, a technology that allows for extremely energy efficient and extremely long-lasting light bulbs.
+LEDs are hitting the consumer market in a big (read affordable) way and still cost quite a bit more than even CFLs, but use even less energy and last even longer.
 An LED light bulb can reduce energy consumption by 80-90% and last around 100,000 hours.
 Pine Marten Lift is almost 100% LED.

 Mt.
 Bachelor's parent company, Powdr Corporation, purchased 80 million kilo-watt hours of wind power in 2013 which makes Powdr the second-largest purchase of renewable energy among the Environmental Protection Agency's (EPA) partners in the recreation category and ranks 21st among all corporations in the USA that purchase 100% renewable energy.